brandonbloom/test2/SPEC.md

 This is what you'd write if you want to turn a test suite's results into HTML, or just print dots, or do something fancy like difftest.

+The reporter must NOT exit the test.
+It should return truthy or falsy depending on if all tests passed or any failed/errored, respectively.

 Types